coinsurenz/LibreTX/README.md

 ![](.gitbook/assets/wt7.png)

 * Enter the output script pubkeys \(AKA the address to send to\).
 These can either be in regular address format eg _**'17SkEw2md5avVNyYgj6RiXuQKNwkXaxFyQ'**_  or in the scriptpubkey format they will appear as in the transaction eg _**'1976a914fd2346fefc4f96fea5acc63dabfd17bdb9bb32a688ac'**_.
 The format of your chosen output format needs to be selected in the **Output Address Format** box in the top righthand corner.
-My [BIP39 Key Tool app](https://github.com/coinsurenz/btc-key-gui) can also help generating the relevant information here.
+My [BIP39 Key GUI app](https://github.com/coinsurenz/btc-key-gui) can also help generating the relevant information here.

 ![](.gitbook/assets/wt8%20%281%29.png)